Zsolt <i>Homonnay </i>

 — madainyer

-Zsolt Homonnay, born in 1971 in Kaposvár, began his acting career in the studios of the Sándor Hevesi Theatre in Zalaegerszeg.
-He was later admitted to the SZFE University of Theatre and Film Arts, Department of Operetta and Musical Theatre, where he graduated in 1997, under the guidance of Miklós Szinetár.
+Born in 1971 in Kaposvár, Zsolt Homonnay studied at the University of Theatre and Film Arts, Department of Operetta and Musical Theatre, under the guidance of Miklós Szinetár.
+Even as a student, he played in several musicals and other performances.

-In 1999, he landed the key role of Che Guevara in the hit musical Evita, and played Jesus Christ in the rock opera Jesus Christ Superstar.
-In 2000, Homonnay was invited to Berlin to play 2 parts in The Hunchback of Notre Dame: Quasimodo and Phoebus.
-He returned to Hungary in 2002 and plays mostly in the Budapest Operetta Theatre.
+In 1999, he landed the key role of Che Guevara in the hit musical Evita and played Jesus Christ in the rock opera Jesus Christ Superstar.
+In 2000, Homonnay was invited to Berlin to play two roles in The Hunchback of Notre Dame: Quasimodo and Phoebus.
+He returned to Hungary in 2002 and now performs mostly in the Budapest Operetta Theatre.

-He graduated from the University of Arts Târgu-Mureş with a degree in theatre directing in 2020.
-The performance he graduated with Brown & King Gutenberg!
-The Musical!, which was performed at the Karinthy Theatre.
-Since then, he has directed six major operetta and musical galas, as well as Huszka's Corporal Mária.
-Next season he will direct Wildhorn's Carmen at the Budapest Operetta Theatre.
+In 2020, he graduated from the University of Arts Târgu-Mureş with a degree in theatre directing.
+The performance he graduated with is Gutenberg!
+The Musical! by Brown & King.
+Since then, he has directed six major operetta and musical galas, as well as Huszka’s Corporal Mária.
+In 2024, he will direct Wildhorn’s Carmen at the Budapest Operetta Theatre.

-He launched his singing career in 2005 with the foundation of the band Adagio.
-They grew into a beloved singers’ band, and racked up three platinum records and one gold.
-He has published two albums with his ex-wife, the actress Lilla Polyák: Both of Us (2009) and Two Hearts (2010.)
+In addition to theatre, he has achieved remarkable success as a singer.
+He launched his singing career in 2005 when he founded the band Adagio with Péter Balczó and Sándor Nagy.
+Growing into a widely popular singers’ band, they racked up three platinum records and one gold.
+He released two albums with his former wife, actress Lilla Polyák.

-Zsolt's musical sensitivity guides his hand in writing and translating song lyrics as well.
-He wrote the lyrics of numerous Hungarian pop hits, and adapted foreign ones to Hungarian.
+Zsolt Hommonay’s musical sensitivity also guides his hand in writing and translating song lyrics.
+He wrote the lyrics of numerous Hungarian pop hits and adapted several foreign songs into Hungarian.

 Awards